docker-archive/docker-registry/README.md

 gunicorn -k gevent --max-requests 100 --graceful-timeout 3600 -t 3600 -b localhost:5000 -w 8 docker_registry.wsgi:application
 ```

-Note that when using multiple workers, the secret_key for the Flask session
-must be set explicitly in config.yml.
-Otherwise each worker will use its own
-random secret key, leading to unpredictable behavior.

 #### nginx

 [Here is an nginx configuration file example.](https://github.com/dotcloud/docker-registry/blob/master/contrib/nginx.conf), which applies to versions < 1.3.9 which are compiled with the [HttpChunkinModule](http://wiki.nginx.org/HttpChunkinModule).